Edward Śmigły-Rydz: World War II

-Last years and death
+Internment in Romania

-John Gunther wrote after Rydz-Śmigły and Beck were interned in Romania that "They ought, one might say, to have been interned somewhere else before".
-As the Commander-in-Chief of Polish Armed Forces, Rydz-Śmigły took complete responsibility for Poland's military defeat in September 1939.
+John Gunther wrote after Śmigły-Rydz and Beck were interned in Romania that "They ought, one might say, to have been interned somewhere else before".
+As the Commander-in-Chief of Polish Armed Forces, Śmigły-Rydz took complete responsibility for Poland's military defeat in September 1939.
 Rydz had proven himself an extremely able commander on smaller fronts in earlier wars, but was not an experienced strategist in a great conflict.
 Indeed, in 1922, in an evaluation of Polish generals, Piłsudski had written about him: "in operational work he displays healthy common sense and a lot of stubborn energy.
 I could recommend him to everybody as a commander of an army, I am however not sure if he possesses sufficient abilities to function as commander-in-chief in a war between two states."

-During his internment in Romania, Rydz-Śmigły initiated the creation of a Polish underground originating from officers who were loyal to the memory of Piłsudski.
+During his internment in Romania, Śmigły-Rydz initiated the creation of a Polish underground originating from officers who were loyal to the memory of Piłsudski.
 Still in Romania, on 27 October, he relinquished his function as the Commander-in-Chief and Inspector-General of the Armed Forces.
 This role was assumed by Władysław Sikorski, who was serving in the new Polish government-in-exile in France (and after 1940 in the United Kingdom).

 In the autumn of 1939, Polish journalist Melchior Wańkowicz met Beck, also in internment, and he managed to talk to him for a few hours.
 This is what Wańkowicz wrote about this meeting: "It was completely impossible to get to Rydz, as he was kept in wild mountains, in the summer villa of Patriarch Miron, closely guarded by a special unit of Romanian police.
 I managed to get to his villa after bribing a Romanian officer, with the help of Rydz's physician, Dr. Cianciara (...)
 The Marshal spoke with a charming smile, but there was no spark in this smile.
 He said that after Piłsudski's death, the condition of the army was catastrophic: "The cost of the construction of modest fortifications along our western border was equivalent to an 18-month budget of Poland, and at the same time, we were working on fortifications in the East.
-A modest armament plan was up to 5 billion zlotys.
+A modest armament plan was up to 5 billion złotys.
 What was I supposed to do?
 I am not an economist, minister Eugeniusz Kwiatkowski told me that we only had 180 million (...)
 We began partial mobilization in the spring 1939.
 The nation hated it, more than 1,000 Silesians deserted to Germany.
 We were unable to keep Poland mobilized for so long, we could not afford it (...)
 They say that I am a coward.
 I had three options: to surrender, to kill myself, and to be captured.
 It was impossible to fight, as I had only half a company of soldiers with me.
 To kill myself meant failure.
 To fly to Warsaw?"